Cross-posted at The Western Right, Right Michigan, and Red Racing Horses.

 Democrat: Sarah Howard

 Analysis: Ottawa County is consistently the most Republican in Michigan.
 Meekhof is a candidate to be Senate majority leader next term.

 31. [Bay, Tuscola, Lapeer] Safe Republican.

 Old SS 2010: 59-41, McCain: 46.2, 2006 R Avg: 54.3 Romney: 51.4

 Democrat: Ron Mindykowski

 Analysis: Green beat Jeff Mayes in 2010, picking up the seat formerly held by democrat Jim Barcia.
 The new district drops Huron, Sanilac and Arenac, and adds Lapeer.
 It is unchanged by 2008 Pres and moves 0.3% left by 2006 avg, though Lapeer is less prone to large swings than the Thumb counties.
 Green is the strongest gun rights advocate in the state senate.
 He voted against Right to Work, likely for political reasons in this union-friendly district.
-He will face a primary against conservative state rep. Kevin Daley.
+He narrowly won the primary 50-46 over conservative state rep. Kevin Daley of Lapeer County.

 Old SS 2010: 57-43, McCain: 42.4, 2006 R Avg: 50.7 Romney: 45.5

 Democrat: Stacy Erwin Oakes